Border Patrol expands fingerprinting of migrant children

 Facing pressure from Trump to reduce illegal crossings, Homeland Security officials have blamed the high numbers partly on adults posing as parents to avoid detention.

-In one case filed in federal court in El Paso this month, authorities accused a Guatemalan man of having a fake birth certificate printed that claimed he was the father of a child who crossed the border illegally with him.
-Authorities say the child agreed to go with the man because he wanted to leave Guatemala.
+In one case filed in federal court in El Paso this month, authorities accused a Guatemalan man of having a fake birth certificate printed that claimed he was the father of a 15-year-old who crossed the border illegally with him.
+Authorities say the teen agreed to go with the man because he wanted to leave Guatemala.

 But advocates say the Border Patrol regularly cites fraud when it separates a child from an adult relative who isn’t a parent, even if the relative is the child’s effective guardian.